Gastroblastoma

 A single case of a similar lesion has been reported in the duodenum.
 The term "duodenoblastoma" has been suggested for this lesion.

 Signs and symptoms

 These are non specific and include upper abdominal pain and fullness.
 Examination may reveal a mass.

 The lesion may be investigated further by ultrasound, CT or MRI but diagnosis depends on endoscopic biopsy.

 This lesion appears to have an indolent course but metastases have been reported in one case to date.

 Genetics

 In four cases described a mutation - a fusion between the MALAT1 and GLI1 genes - has been described.
 This fusion causes over expression of the GLI1 protein and activation of the Sonic hedgehog pathway.

-Disganosis
+Diagnosis

 Histology

 The tumour is biphasic and contains spindle and epithelial cells.
 The spindle cells form diffuse sheets.
 The epithelial cells occur in clusters which may form glandular structures.

 Immunochemistry

 The epithelial component is positive for keratin (keratin AE1/AE3, keratin 18, keratin 7) c-KIT and CD56.

 The mesenchymal component is positive for CD10 and vimentin.